Implementing Thompsons Construction Bottom-Up: Building NFA from Regular Expressions

 }

-The solution to automating the constuction is to convert a Regular expression string to an abstract syntax tree, and then build our NFA automatically from the tree.
+The solution to automating the constuction is to convert a Regular expression string to its corresponding abstract syntax tree, and then build our NFA automatically from the tree.
 We'll return to implementing match() once we have our NFA constructed from an AST, so lets get to it.

 Building an AST from a Regular Expression